embly/host/notes/networking.md

 could populate extra_hosts in dev, just to get things working, hmm, but we still need the port mapping stuff to work, so likely still need iptables

+## Deploy

+A deploy could look like:

+ - add hostnames to consul
+ - open up ports for services on the proxy
+ -